-If filename is specified on the command line, the simulator expects that filename is a valid ILOC source file.
+The simulator expects that filename is a valid ILOC source file.
 It will read the file and execute the code, starting at the first operation in the code.
-If filename is not specified, the simulator reads from the standard input stream, stdin on Unix-like systems.

 The -m and -r options must occur before any -i or -c option.
 Either -i and -c will cause the simulator to allocate its data structures so that it can initialize them.
 Once the data structures have been allocated, the -m and -r options have no effect.